Kenniepaulo/Predicting-Water-Potability-An-ML-Approach/README.md

 This project is licensed under the MIT License.
 You are free to use and modify.

 Contact
-For any queries or suggestions, please you are free to contact [KEHINDE AKINBILE] at [akinbile.kenny@gmail.com].
+For any query or suggestions please contact  [KEHINDE AKINBILE] at [akinbile.kenny@gmail.com].